 The bill amends Section 3 of P.L.2023, c.9 (C.4:1C-32.17) to allow special occasion events to be held on preserved farmland, provided that the grantee confirms compliance with the Farmland Preservation Program.
-The bill outlines specific requirements for these events, including a maximum duration of two consecutive days, minimal interference with agricultural production, and adherence to local laws regarding safety and public health.
-It also stipulates that no new permanent structures can be built for these events, and any existing structures must meet certain conditions regarding their age and use.
+The owner or operator of a commercial farm producing agricultural or horticultural products worth $10,000 or more annually can host these events, which must adhere to specific requirements, including a maximum duration of two consecutive days, minimal interference with agricultural production, and compliance with local laws regarding safety and health.
+The bill also stipulates that no new permanent structures can be built for these events, and existing structures must meet certain conditions.

 Statutes affected: